 While the duties and responsibilities of an Executor can vary by state and by the particular estate at issue, they generally include:

-Interacting with the probate court (or other court with jurisdiction over probate proceedings)
+Interacting with the attorney (or other court with jurisdiction over probate proceedings)

 Identifying and taking control over probate assets, such as: